kaepek/encoder/README.md

 ```

-# Encoder sample validator:
+### Rotary encoder sample validator:

 Encoders are physical devices which have an intrinsic error and which may fail (or the connecting wires may fail).
-Thus a class ```EncoderSampleValidator``` is provided to aid
+Thus a class ```RotaryEncoderSampleValidator``` is provided to aid
 fault detection from implausable encoder readings, and to then invoke additional behaviour; in order to deal with the situation.
 Moreover for certain applications, one may wish to additionally validate that the encoder is only moving in a single specified direction (clockwise/anti-clockwise), moving against the configured direction could indicate a fault state, where additional logic should be invoked; in order to deal that situation.
 For instance a record deck for Hi-Fi applications could use a needle, that could be broken by motion of the deck in the wrong direction (which may occur by incorrect motor phase wiring, e.g. by accidentally swapping phases A & C, for a 3 phase system) and thus when this fault is detected, the motor should be shutoff, to prevent damage to the needle.

-One may inherit from the class ```EncoderSampleValidator``` and extended it such that the supplied extended behaviour can automatically be invoked, when the class instance detects a faulty state.
-Please note that this class currently may only be used with the ```DigitalEncoderSPI``` class, Kaepek aims to support the ```DualDigitalEncodersSPI``` class with a ```DualEncodersSampleValidator``` class at somepoint in the future.
+One may inherit from the class ```RotaryEncoderSampleValidator``` and extended it such that the supplied extended behaviour can automatically be invoked, when the class instance detects a faulty state.
+Please note that this class currently may only be used with the ```DigitalRotaryEncoderSPI``` class, Kaepek aims to support the ```DualDigitalRotaryEncodersSPI``` class with a ```DualEncodersSampleValidator``` class at somepoint in the future.

-## Encoder sample validator usage example:
+### Rotary encoder sample validator usage example:

 ```
-#include "lib/{ENCODER_NAME}/platform/{MICROCONTROLLER}/digital_encoder.cpp"
+#include "lib/rotary/{ENCODER_NAME}/platform/{MICROCONTROLLER}/src/digital_rotary_encoder.cpp"
-#include "lib/generic/encoder_sample_validator.cpp"
+#include "lib/rotary/generic/rotary_encoder_sample_validator.cpp"

 /**
-* Example extension to the EncoderSampleValidator class:
+* Example extension to the RotaryEncoderSampleValidator class:
 *
 * An electronic speed controller could be implemented: post_sample_logic could do PWM switching
 * based on encoder's validated position and post_fault_logic could deal with faults by switching off the PWM pins.
 */
 namespace kaepek
 {
-  class DemoESC : public EncoderSampleValidator
+  class DemoESC : public RotaryEncoderSampleValidator {
-  {
   public:
     // Default constuctor.
-    DemoESC() : EncoderSampleValidator()
+    DemoESC() : RotaryEncoderSampleValidator()
     {
     }

     // Constructor with parameters.
-    DemoESC(DigitalEncoderSPI encoder, float sample_period_microseconds) : EncoderSampleValidator(encoder, sample_period_microseconds)
+    DemoESC(DigitalRotaryEncoderSPI encoder, float sample_period_microseconds) : RotaryEncoderSampleValidator(encoder, sample_period_microseconds)
     {
     }